gear-foundation/academy/docs/18-auction-coding/coding.md

 hide_table_of_contents: true
 ---

-In this tutorial, instead of using `panic!`, we'll return `Result<AuctionEvent, AuctionError>`.

-In our case, there will be quite a few asynchronous messages between which we must carefully track the state of the program.
-In such a case, using `Result` enum is the preferred option.
+In this tutorial, we'll learn how to handle asynchronous messages and track the state of a program using the `Result` enum instead of `panic!`.
+There'll be multiple asynchronous messages between which we must carefully track the program state.
+In our case, using the `Result` enum is the preferred option.

-We'll create enums `AuctionEvent` and `AuctionError` that we'll expand during the writing of the program.
+We'll focus on creating two enums called `AuctionEvent` and `AuctionError`, which we'll expand as we write the program.

 ```rust
 #[gstd::async_main]